{{ summaryTitle }}

 Four-line guides Adds a descender guide below the baseline.
 Useful when lowercase tails need explicit placement.

-Starter dots Suppresses model trace text on trace/model slots and shows a start marker instead.
-Works best when formation cues remain visible.
+Starter dots Suppresses model trace text on trace or model slots and shows a start marker instead.
+Needs formation cues when the start marker is the only model.

 Accuracy Notes:

 The generated page is a handwriting practice aid, not a diagnosis, curriculum placement test, or guarantee of correct formation.
-The page can arrange models and cues, but adult observation is still needed to see grip, pressure, direction, reversals, fatigue, and whether the child can use the same letter outside a tracing row.
+It can arrange models and cues, but adult observation is still needed to see grip, pressure, direction, reversals, fatigue, and transfer to independent writing.

 • Use short practice sets for new letters and larger sets for review.

-• Check the Formation Guide against the handwriting language used by the child's school or curriculum.
+• Check Formation Guide against the handwriting language used by the child's school or curriculum.

 • Use bigger rows or four-line guides when lowercase height and descenders are the main issue.